Airpower: Definition

 Some early strategists/visionaries after World War I imagined that airpower alone would suffice to bring nations to their knees.
 The Bombing of Guernica was an early trial that revealed both capabilities and limitations.
 But yet another maxim, "no war was ever won solely by airpower" was challenged by the NATO victory in Kosovo.
 Airpower has been used to conduct lightning strategic strikes, to complement land offensives, to instill fear and lower morale similarly to a fleet in being, and to create broad-based destruction behind enemy lines.
 With airpower, supplies can be transported by cargo planes, providing a decisive edge in mobility.

 Military and civilian aircraft interact in a number of complex ways, including shootdowns of civilian planes, whether mistaken or not; military escorts of civilian planes; civilian planes being used for military transport, espionage, or other purposes; and/or no-fly zones being enforced to punish or sanction a target nation.
 Airpower also relates to space power, although militarization of space remains regulated by international treaty.

 Developed nations have enjoyed a consistent advantage in airpower since the beginning of mechanized flight.
 Airpower has been wielded mostly decisively in the last hundred years by Nazi Germany, the United Kingdom, the United States, the Soviet Union, Japan, Italy, and France, with many client nations using aircraft developed by one or more of these nations.
 A mass technological base is considered necessary for the development of airpower.

+As early as 1921, air power doctrines were being actively debated in British India, with key arguments around flexibility, psychological impact, and deterrence being articulated by military theorists.
+These ideas, though born in the colonial era, later influenced independent air forces like the IAF.
+A retrospective analysis of these early insights and their enduring relevance has been published.